-An in-depth study of penal and other codes which have an application to law enforcement.
+An in-depth study of Penal Code and other codes which have an application to law enforcement and administration of justice.
 Includes misdemeanor and felony violations of the criminal statutes involving crimes against persons and property, public peace, dangerous weapons, narcotics, and vice violations.
 (CSU)